Truck Accidents

 The truck accident lawyers the Law Office of Rickard, Drew & Nix understand the stress you’re feeling.
 We’ve helped many people in situations similar to yours, and we know which steps to take next.
 Our team will work quickly to investigate your accident and begin negotiating a fair claim settlement with the insurance company.
 If litigation is in your best interest, we won’t hesitate to take your case to trial and fight for you in the courtroom.

-There are several factors that make truck accidents complicated.
-Injuries are often more severe, and people involved in truck accidents are more likely to suffer permanent disabilities.
+Truck accident injuries are often more severe, and people involved in truck accidents are more likely to suffer permanent disabilities.
 That means you may have both short-term and long-term medical costs that should be covered by the insurance company.
+Trucking companies should be covered by large commercial liability policies, which means there’s a lot more money available and the insurance company has more to lose.

-Those two factors combined give the insurance companies more motivation to aggressively dispute your claim and minimize your eventual compensation.
+Those factors give the insurance companies more motivation to aggressively dispute your claim and minimize your eventual compensation.
 Experienced attorneys who understand how to investigate and litigate truck accident claims are often best equipped to counter the insurance company’s tactics and reach the case resolution that’s in your best interest.

 There are also some unique evidentiary challenges in truck accident cases.
 While there’s often more data available from onboard truck computers, driver tracking software and company records, trucking companies may not safeguard that data for your use against them.
 Calling a truck accident attorney as soon as possible can allow your legal team to act fast in preserving that evidence for your case.